Upton residents describe desperate efforts to save Josh Bains despite gunfire

 The witness phoned the police while other residents rushed to look out of their windows to see what was going on.

-Prosecuting, William Harbage QC said: "Was it clear to you that he was severely wounded?
+Prosecuting, William Harbage QC asked the witness: "Was it clear to you that he was severely wounded?

 "He was.
 Correct, yes," he answered.